Clashes over separatist region of Nagorno-Karabakh continue

 Armenian officials accuse Turkey of being directly involved in the conflict and sending Syrian mercenaries to fight on Azerbaijan’s side, claims both Turkey and Azerbaijan deny.

-In the Saturday interview, Aliyev charged that Armenia was seeking Russia’s military support in the conflict zone, and warned that it was “very dangerous.”
+In the Saturday interview, Aliyev charged that Armenia was seeking Russia’s military support in the conflict, and warned that it was “very dangerous.”

+The clashes have also worried Iran, which has borders with both Armenia and Azerbaijan.
+Iran has occasionally complained about stray mortar rounds and rockets that injured people and damaged buildings in rural areas near the borders.

+Iran’s Revolutionary Guard said Sunday it deployed units of its ground forces to the border near the area of the conflict, the country’s state radio reported.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.